kbaggen/SPINDELMATE/README.md

 ### Parts needed
 An ESP32, a usb cord and a TickTax box to hold it all, and ensure some moisture protection.
-Currently, it have been tested with ESP32 DevKit1, ESP32S NodeMCU, and Wemos ESP32 D1 Mini (se more below).
+Currently, it have been tested with ESP32 DevKit1, ESP32S NodeMCU (se more below).
 If you wish to use the TempControl function you will need Plugs from Tasmota, Shelly and/or Sonoff in DIY mode (se more below).

 ### Installing and Download
 You can use Brewflasher (http://www.brewflasher.com/) or Webbased version (https://web.brewflasher.com/fw/108) to install SPINDELMATE.
 You will need to Install "CP210x USB to UART Bridge VCP Drivers" first though, please see below.